BenjaminSchubert/web-polls/README.md

 Our landing page can be found [there](https://benjaminschubert.github.io/web-polls/).

-You can see a preview of the app on our [wiki](https://github.com/BenjaminSchubert/web-polls/wiki/Preview-of-the-app).
+You can try the app deployed [here](https://polls.benschubert.me/).

 ## Frameworks used
 On the backend we are using :